RavinVT/cCord/README.md

 ## Compiling
 Ok so probably the wrong word but there is an encluded `compile_client.sh` for those on linux with the pyinstaller command that is required.
-The server currently does not have a compile script but it will in the future.
+The server can be compiled via the `compile_server.sh` for those on linux with the pyinstaller command that is required.
+Windows versions coming soon.
+This should already work on MacOS if not it should work when the Windows versions are added.